17 Best iPhone Apps for Identifying Plants

 The plant identification app Blossom doesn’t skimp on aesthetics.
 The app has an excellent visual design and plenty of features to make the most of it.
 Blossom is a one-stop shop for your plant-related needs, much like LeafSnap.

-You can recognize plants with Blossom, set reminders to take care of them, learn how to take care of them, and arrange all of your plants in the app’s garden.
+With Blossom, you can recognize plants, set reminders to care for them, learn how to care for them, and arrange all of your plants in the app’s garden.

 However, while the free version is adequate for most users, the premium subscription offers extra benefits like unlimited plant identification, reminders, and a light meter to measure light levels.